vaughany/moodle-block_searchthiscourse/readme.md

 ## Introduction

-We have global searches and course searches and forum searches and a host of other search options, but what we don't have is the ability to search exactly one whole, entire course and all that course's plugin instances for a keyword (or keywords).
-This is known as 'deep searching'.
+We have global searches, course searches, forum searches and a host of other search options, but what we don't have is the ability to search exactly one entire course and all that course's plugin instances for a keyword (or keywords).
+The SearchThisCourse block aims to rectify this.

 ## Licence